To read more about the debt-free homes in this article, and to peruse many other reports about mortgage-free living, go to Debt Free Home Reports.

-Building a debt-free home was a family affair for the Rigoni-Escobar clan in Northern California (see their work in the Slideshow).
+Building a debt-free home was a family affair for the Rigoni-Escobar clan in Northern California.
 In 2013, Jacki Rigoni, Mauricio Escobar and their three young children moved out of their million-dollar home in San Francisco and purchased 9 acres of land outside of San Jose, Calif.
 While living in an RV on the land, they bought a 400-square-foot, $11,000 geodesic kit home.
 Along with a foundation and an outdoor shower/outhouse, their modest new quarters cost about $20,000 total.

 “The hardest part was deciding that the mortgage-for-30-years track wasn’t for us,” Jacki says.
 “Funny — but it’s not so obvious when everyone around you is convinced that being strapped to a mortgage is what grown-ups do.”

 Jacki says the family recognizes what they took for granted about their former home, such as indoor plumbing and garbage service, but that nothing could ever persuade her family to return to shouldering million-dollar debt.
 “We really savored the opportunity to work together as a family and to model self-sufficiency for our kids,” Jacki says.
 “It has been a major leap of faith and quite a transition, but the relief from the stress of debt has been totally liberating.”